brootaylor/brootaylor-v2/src/_content/pages/offline.md

 bodyClass: "offline"

 date: 2020-05-01T14:43:00
-updated: 2021-05-12T18:29:00
+updated: 2021-09-07T13:52:00

 hidden: true
 eleventyExcludeFromCollections: true
 ---

-Why not visit one of these other articles that are available while you're offline.
+Why not visit one of these other posts.
+They're available to read while you're offline.

 ---